There are a range of official warnings and natural warning signs to be aware of in case flooding affects you in future.

 A Flood Warning is issued by the Bureau of Meteorology when flooding is expected to occur or is happening.
 Flood Warnings provide a predicted flood level and time at which a river will reach that level.
 Flood Warnings are issued in relation to flood gauges which are situated at a certain point on a river.
 Flood Warnings may contain observed, peak or predicted river heights.

-NSW SES Flood Bulletins provide information on likely flood consequences and what actions are required to protect yourself and your property.
+NSW SES Flood Warnings provide information on likely flood consequences and what actions are required to protect yourself and your property.

-When flooding is likely to cut evacuation routes or inundate property, the NSW SES issues an Evacuation Warning to indicate that you should get prepared to evacuate.
-Being prepared will allow you to respond quickly if an Evacuation Order is issued.
+When flooding is likely to cut evacuation routes or inundate property, the NSW SES will issue a Prepare to Evacuate - Watch and Act to indicate that you should prepare to evacuate.
+Being prepared will allow you to respond quickly if you are ordered to evacuate.

-When you are required to evacuate, the NSW SES will issue an Evacuation Order advising people of what to do and where to go.
-There are a number of ways you might hear about the need to evacuate including, but not limited to, door knock (by SES or other emergency services), through radio stations, or by automated telephone and/or SMS.
+When you are required to evacuate, the NSW SES will issue an Evacuate Now - Emergency Warning advising you what to do and where to go.
+There are a number of ways you might hear about the need to evacuate including, but not limited to, door knocking (by SES or other emergency services), through radio stations, or by automated telephone and/or SMS alerts.

 You should try to seek shelter with family or friends well away from flood impacted areas.
 In larger floods, evacuation centres may be established to help people affected by the flooding.

-The NSW SES will issue an All Clear when it is safe to return to properties in the flood affected area.
+The NSW SES will issue Reduced Threat: Return with Caution - Advice when it is safe to return to properties in flood affected areas.

 Natural signs of flooding